 First-Year Seminars and Engagement Plans

-A student's campus of enrollment determines whether or not he/she is required to complete a first-year seminar.
-Campuses that no longer require an FYS provide students with a first-year engagement experience.
+A student's campus of enrollment determines whether or not he/she is required to complete a first-year seminar (FYS).
+Campuses that do not require an FYS provide students with a first-year engagement experience.
 If a student changes his/her campus location, the student's degree audit will be changed to indicate whether the student needs to fulfill this requirement based on established criteria.

 Approved campus engagement plans are online.

-Last Update: June 2011
+Last Update: November 2016